All posts

 The settling-in period

-Horses vary enormously in how they handle a change of yard.
+Horses vary in how they handle a change of yard.
 Some settle within days.
-Others take several weeks to fully relax — quieter at night, off their feed, or unsettled in their work.
+Others take several weeks to relax: quieter at night, off their feed, or unsettled in their work.
 This is normal.
 The settling-in period is not a reflection of whether the move was the right decision.

 A few things that help:

-• Don't change the diet immediately — if the new yard feeds different hay or a different hard feed, introduce the change gradually over a week or so
+• Don't change the diet on day one: if the new yard feeds different hay or a different hard feed, introduce the change gradually over a week or so

-• Give it time before judging — most horses need three to four weeks to genuinely settle into new surroundings
+• Give it time before judging: most horses need three to four weeks to settle into new surroundings

-It's also worth mentioning to the yard owner early on if your horse has any known quirks: doesn't like being left in when others go out, naps on a particular hack route, needs to be caught a certain way.
+Mention any known quirks to the yard owner early on: doesn't like being left in when others go out, naps on a particular hack route, needs to be caught a certain way.
 The more a new yard understands about your horse's normal behaviour, the easier it is for them to notice if something is wrong.

 Finding the right yard before you move